squiggled/pokemon-springboot/README.md

 # Pokédex + Team Builder

 ## Description
-This project is a one-stop hub for every Pokémon fan.
+This app is a one-stop hub for every Pokémon fan.
 It has three main functions - a Pokédex and team builder feature, an ultimate quiz challenge to show off your Pokémon knowledge, and a news center for updated Pokémon information.

 ## Features
 - PokéDex